christc4/websites-2024/mal.avsbq.org/quotes.md

 > The di&amp;ldo of consequences rarely arrives lubed

+> _Drunk drivers are the second most oppressed group (after gamers)_

 > It looks like a haybale decided to take a nap on his chin

-> The Chromium codebase is about 5M SLOC, and much of that code resembles ancient and powerful incantations that could make the dead walk amongst the living
+> _The Chromium codebase is about 5M SLOC, and much of that code resembles ancient and powerful incantations that could make the dead walk amongst the living_

-> C with no libs!
-Someone tell Ben Shapiro!
+> _C with no libs!
+Someone tell Ben Shapiro!_

-> I train till my bicep tear
+> _I train till my bicep tear, I pass out before I tap out_

 > It costs nothing to be nice, it also costs nothing to be an as$hole